embeddedphilly/tdd_example_project/README.md

 or hardware required.

 ## Software Setup
+After cloning the repository, first make sure you have all the submodules initialized.

+`git submodule update --init`

 You will need a computer that can run Ruby.
 We use a Ruby gem called Ceedling to run the unit test framework.